Brief Description of my Writing

 I was born on a stormy, fog-ridden night in Tulsa, Oklahoma.
 When I was three, my family moved to southern California.
 My daddy was an aerospace engineer and was the supervisor on a couple of the Apollos, which got my imagination going at an early age.
 I’m married and have a daughter and a son.
 My daughter is married and now I have been blessed with two beautiful grandchildren.
 My son is in a serious relationship and I’m expecting to hear the announcement of wedding bells any day.

-But when I went to college, advisers and family discouraged me from majoring in journalism or creative writing because it would be difficult to make money that way.
+But when I went to college, advisers and family discouraged me from majoring in journalism or creative writing because they said it would be difficult to make money that way.
 So, I ended up earning two Bachelors of Science degrees (one in education; the other in accounting) and a Masters of Science degree in instructional technology.
 But my true calling is writing fiction, especially with fantasy, paranormal or urban fantasy elements–and of course romance, or romantic elements added to the mix.

 When I got laid off from my internal auditing job at McDonnell Douglas is when I decided to jump into my life-long desire to write.
 (In fact, my good college friend reminded me that during our tipsy reveries on the strip at Oklahoma State University that I repeatedly whispered my desire to write stories).